miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

 When dealing with optional values, we either have an empty value or a wrapped value.
-Turns out that if the enclosed `thing`'s type forms a monoid, then `Maybe thing`forms a monoid!
-I'm assuming you amy not be familiar with monoids, so this can be a little tricky to wrap your head around.
+Turns out that if the enclosed `thing`'s type forms a monoid, then `Maybe thing` forms a monoid!
+I'm assuming you may not be familiar with monoids, so this can be a little tricky to wrap your head around.
 So let's take a moment to consider how exactly we define this with a list of possible values for `mappend`,